 To win this campaign, FLOC built upon the UFW boycotts of the past and made connections with unions, churches, and community groups around the country.
 It distributed “Pickle Picket Packets” to these groups, helping for instance concerned citizens mobilize their churches to promote the boycott.
 They especially worked on the Methodist Church because Mt.
 Olive CEO Bill Bryan was an active Methodist.
 When the United Methodist Church not only held its worldwide convention in the U.S. but also endorsed the boycott, it was a major moment for this community organizing strategy.
 The campaigns against the stores that sold Mt.
 Olive products was somewhat successful as well.
 Walmart of course didn’t care, but Kroger pulled the products from at least 130 stores in the South.

 The contract also created a code of conduct for Mt.
 Olive contractors, with mandated inspections.
 Of course, worker abuses are still common on these farms.
-Grassroots farmworker unions have almost no money or staff, even though FLOC is affiliate with the AFL-CIO.
+Grassroots farmworker unions have almost no money or staff, even though FLOC is affiliated with the AFL-CIO.
 But they chronicle workplace abuses, win stolen wages, and provide a voice for the guestworkers.